Pankaj-Jangra/Zomato_Analysis_Report_EDA/README.md

 # Zomato_Analysis_Report_EDA
-Zomato Dataset Analysis
+Zomato Dataset Analysis:-
-Performed the data analysis on the datasets provided and come up with various insights for Zomato India and mainly focus on New Delhi .
+Performed the data analysis on the datasets provided and come up with various insights[Like cusines , best restaurants in new delhi and many more ], for Zomato India and mainly focus on New Delhi .

 Please go and check the .ipynb file and feel free to contact me on